Hope For The Rain Forests

 THE PROBLEM:

-Global warming is here, like it or not, and it looks like, according to virtually all of the world's top scientists, that we humans are the major source of the problem, primarily due to our addiction to fossil fuels.
+Global warming is here, like it or not, and it looks like, according to virtually all of the world's top scientists, that we humans are the major source of the problem, primarily due to our fossil fuel consumption.
 For centuries we've been burning abundant coal, oil and gas and pumping carbon dioxide and other heat-trapping greenhouse gases into the atmosphere faster than the plants and the oceans can soak them up.
 Our atmosphere's level of carbon dioxide is now higher than it has been for hundreds of thousands of years, and global temperatures are rising faster now than at any time in the past thousand years.
 Since 1850, average global temperatures have risen about .6 degrees Celsius according to the United Nations.

 A statement made recently by Jeffrey Severinghaus, a geoscience researcher at the Scripps Institute of Oceanography sums it all up "There is no doubt that humans are warming the planet.
 That's very clear now.
 The data is beautiful.
 It's very strong.
 Humans are changing the climate, and we're expected to change it a lot more in the future."
 There is considerable debate among the scientific community on the degree and severity of the change but the consensus is that it is coming, and now is the time to take action to prevent the worst possible scenarios from happening.